Javier Faus

-Javier Faus (born in Barcelona, Spain) is a leading Spanish private equity investor, chairman and founder of the Barcelona-based alternative investment fund management firm Meridia Capital Partners.
-Very active in civic associations, he served as Vice Chairman of FC Barcelona (2010 to 2015).
-From july 2019 until july 2022, he chaired the Cercle d'Economia, a leading Spanish think tank that promotes liberal democracy public policies.
+Javier Faus (born in Barcelona, Spain) is a Spanish private equity investor, founder and chairman of the Barcelona-based alternative investment fund management firm Meridia Capital Partners.
+Active in civic associations, he served as Vice Chairman of FC Barcelona from 2010 to 2015.
+From July 2019 until July 2022, he served as chair of the Cercle d'Economia, a Spanish think tank that promotes liberal democratic public policies.

-Early life and education
+Education

-He has a Law Degree from Universidad Autónoma de Barcelona, a Masters in International Law from Georgetown University (Washington, D.C.) and an Executive MBA from ESADE Business School (Barcelona).
+Faus has a law degree from Universidad Autónoma de Barcelona, a Masters in International Law from Georgetown University (Washington, D.C.) and an Executive MBA from ESADE Business School (Barcelona).

 Career

-Prior to his investment career, Faus worked as an M&A lawyer in the offices of J&A Garrigues (New York City) and Cuatrecasas Abogados (Barcelona).
+Prior to his investment career, Faus worked as a mergers and acquisitions lawyer in the New York City office of J&A Garrigues and the Barcelona office of Cuatrecasas Abogados.

-In 2001, he led a consortium to acquire HOVISA, the real estate company that owned Hotel Arts in Barcelona (Ritz-Carlton), amongst other assets.
+In 2001, he led a consortium to acquire HOVISA, the real estate company that owned Hotel Arts in Barcelona, managed by Ritz-Carlton, amongst other assets.
 He subsequently became president and minority shareholder for the company.
-In 2006 he managed the sale of HOVISA to a JV formed by Host Hotels & Resorts and GIC (Government of Singapore).
+In 2006, he managed the sale of HOVISA to a JV formed by Host Hotels & Resorts and GIC (Government of Singapore).
 This deal reached, at the time, the highest price ever paid for a single real estate asset in Spain (417 million euros).

-Between 2003 and 2006, Faus was managing Partner for Spain and Portugal at Patron Capital Partners, a London-based real estate fund manager.
+Between 2003 and 2006, Faus was managing partner for Spain and Portugal at Patron Capital Partners, a London-based real estate fund manager.

-In 2006 Faus founded Meridia Capital Partner], a private equity fund management firm specialized in private equity and real estate.
-Its first fund, Meridia I, invested in urban hotel real estate including the W Paris Opéra Hotel, the Four Seasons Hotel in Mexico City, the Ritz-Carlton Hotel in Santiago de Chile and the InterContinental Hotel in São Paulo.
-In 2014 Meridia Capital launched Meridia II (Spain; Value-add; CRE) and subsequently Meridia III (2016) and Meridia IV (2019), all with similar strategies.
+In 2006, Faus founded Meridia Capital Partner, a private equity fund management firm specialized in private equity and real estate.
+Its first fund, Meridia I, invested in urban hotel real estate including the W Paris Opéra Hotel, the Four Seasons Hotel in Mexico City, the Ritz-Carlton Hotel in Santiago de Chile, and the InterContinental Hotel in São Paulo.
+In 2014, Meridia Capital launched Meridia II in Spain using the value-add strategy in the commercial property business and subsequently Meridia III (2016) and Meridia IV (2019), all with similar strategies.